Shopping for clothes English vocabulary & phrases exercise part 1

 Close

-5. A verb that means that a piece/item of clothing looks perfect/very good on you, is
+5. To say that a piece/item of clothing looks perfect/very good on someone, you use

 Suit: